JackDougherty/jack-site/_pages/educ308/syllabus.md

   - Your essay should answer both of these questions:
     - A) To what extent will the updated EdSight dashboards meet the Data Transparency requirements of the Sheff 2022 settlement? (see pages 2-3)
     - B) To what extent will the updated EdSight dashboards display the "Five Goals of the Sheff 2022 Settlement" created by our seminar?
-  - Your essay must cite supporting evidence from the following sources:
+  - Your essay must cite supporting evidence from the following sources, plus other sources as you wish:
     - CSDE, "EdSight Update Presentation," April 23, 2022, <https://trincoll.mediaspace.kaltura.com/media/t/1_p4u4eeii>.
 (Cite specific portions of video with time stamps.)
     - Sheff v O’Neill, “Permanent Injunction and Comprehensive School Choice Plan” (Superior Court: Complex Litigation Docket at Hartford, CT, HHD-X07-CV89-4026240-S, January 27, 2022), <http://civilinquiry.jud.ct.gov/DocumentInquiry/DocumentInquiry.aspx?DocumentNo=22109303>.
     - Cities Suburbs & Schools Seminar, "Sheff 2022 Chart Preview," DataVizForAll, <https://datavizforall.org/sheff-2022/>.